OWASP/www-policy/operational/covid-restrictions.md

 layout: col-document
 document: Rules of Procedure
 tags: Rules of Procedure
-notice: 2021-04-30
+notice: 2021-05-27

 ---

-Last revised April 30, 2021 by Andrew van der Stock
+Last revised May 27, 2021 by Andrew van der Stock

 ## Background

-OWASP is responsible for providing its community and staff with a safe environment, promoting Chapter, project, and committee mission-related activity, whilst being financially responsible.
+OWASP is responsible for providing its community and staff with a safe environment, promoting chapter, project, and committee mission-related activity, whilst being financially responsible.
 The following restrictions are in place until they are all lifted.
 Depending on your country or region, please don't assume that something can't happen.
 Please talk to us about your region's COVID situation and apply for an exemption if you need one.

-With the recent availability of various vaccines for COVID, we are starting to see a tremendous drop in hospitalizations and deaths, but a worrying trend in certain countries and with certain populations who are vaccine hesitant delaying substantial return to normality.
+With the recent availability of various vaccines for COVID, we are starting to see a tremendous drop in hospitalizations and deaths in some countries, but a worrying trend in other countries.
 We look forward to welcoming back in-person physical events, including LASCON later in 2021.
-However, with some locales and states relaxing necessary health guidance too quickly, hospitalizations and deaths have increased again.
-In early April 2021, the physical event section was re-written to follow US CDC event guidelines, including event hygeine and COVID pre-screening.
-This guidance applies globally with only a few exceptions until more countries have COVID levels similar to Australia or New Zealand.
+This month, the physical event section was re-written yet again after consultation with the community to follow local and WHO event guidelines.

 ### tl;dr

 Safety is paramount, with activity and financial health as secondary concerns.
 The following regularly reviewed restrictions apply until further notice.

 - **Virtual events remain the preferred method of meeting** OWASP provides free access to virtual meeting rooms, training, and webinar facilities for up to 1000 attendees at no cost to chapters, events, and training programs.
 You can obtain these via submitting a non-funding request ticket at [https://contact.owasp.org](https://contact.owasp.org)
-- **Activity Requirements** You need to meet at least 3 times between April 1, 2021 and March 31, 2022 to considered active
-- **Exemptions** Chapters or events being planned in COVID free or high herd immunity countries or regions may apply for long term and broad exemptions to these temporary COVID restrictions
-- **Physical gatherings must follow US CDC guidelines** We chose the US CDC guidelines to apply globally.
-Reviewing and requiring 200+ different guidelines is unrealistic, bordering on impossible.
-Using a single policy is the easiest way to ensure your physical gathering will not create undue risk for yourself, your attendees, and OWASP as a whole.
-See below if you want to meet physically
+- **Physical gatherings are permitted with restrictions** Please see below
-- **Chapter-related expenses are \$250, over \$250 requires pre-approval, and will only be approved for Chapter, project, committee, or event-related expenses**.
-The [draft Grants policy](https://owasp.org/www-policy/operational/grants) might be a better choice for you
+- **Chapter-related expenses over \$250 requires pre-approval, and will only be approved for Chapter, project, committee, or event-related expenses**.
+The [Grants policy](https://owasp.org/www-policy/operational/grants) or [applying for a regional event](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/19/create/82) are likely to be better choices for larger expenses
 - **No monthly, software, periodic, or subscription event space, or other recurring payments are permitted** as OWASP's income is down over 80% compared to 2019
 - **Travel expenses require pre-approval.** Travel is extraordinarily unlikely to be approved due to OWASP's financial position.
 See below for more details if you want to travel.

-## Pre-approvals in COVID free and low COVID restriction regions

-Where your region or country has become either COVID free, has a high vaccination rate, limited COVID cases, or has achieved herd immunity, pre-approvals can be given for either indefinite periods or quarterly pre-approval to avoid having to apply for each and every meeting when the spread of COVID has been successfully curtailed.
-You must demonstrate that local health authorities have lifted all gathering limits to get indefinite pre-approval.

-## Chapter Minimum Activity Requirements

-After April 1, 2021, Chapters must meet three times a year to be considered active.
-Any combination of virtual or physical meetings, local activities, local events, social events, or regional events organized by the chapter leadership will be considered activity as long as it appears either on the Chapter's home page (if not using Meetup) or on their Meetup Pro account.
+## Running a physical event

+After rapid and widely misunderstood changes in the US Government's CDC mask guidance for vaccinated individuals, and with this advice not applying to unvaccinated individuals or indeed most of the world, it became clear that adhering to CDC guidelines was confusing and not applicable to most of our chapters.
+As a result, I consulted with OWASP leaders on the best way forward.
+Thank you for those who us come up with a new approach:

+As of June 1, 2021, if you want to hold an in person meeting, and you feel safe in doing so (such as you're fully vaccinated or you live in a country with low or no COVID), you can hold physical meetings, provided that you:

+- Always check local regulations before scheduling or holding an event.
+Only go ahead with the event if it is permitted and adhere to local regulations requirements for event sizes, social distancing, and PPE requirements.
+If there are none, please follow [WHO COVID small event guidelines](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/question-and-answers-hub/q-a-detail/coronavirus-disease-covid-19-small-public-gatherings)
+- Prefer small outdoor gatherings with social distancing of 1 to 2 metres
+- In the RSVP, make it clear that masks should be worn, particularly in places where vaccination status cannot be determined (see below) and entrance is only after screening procedures
+- Stay home if you feel unwell.
+Ask attendees to do the same
+- Continue to livestream (hybrid) meetings online, so that people do not wish to attend, or cannot attend in person, can still participate

+### RSVP waiver question

+Please add the following text as an RSVP question in Meetup: "If attending in person, I acknowledge that I do so at my own risk.
+OWASP recommends all participants be fully vaccinated prior to attending in person events to reduce the risk of severe illness or death."
+We are working with Meetup to provide something like this as a mandatory button that is compliant with medical privacy rules.

+### Entrance Screening

+Where local regulations permit or mandate, you may ask to see vaccination status and/or temperature screen individuals at the entrance, but keep no records.
+In places, where wearing of masks has been lifted for vaccinated invididuals, you may permit that at your meetings if you can guarantee that all attending are vaccinated.
+If you can't screen for vaccinated status, please require masking for all attendees to protect unvaccinated individuals from serious illness or death.

+If your region, state, or country prohibits the use of vaccine passports or showing of vaccination records, OWASP strongly recommends against holding in-person meetings.
+Under no circumstances, do not get into confrontations.
+If you feel unsafe, please call law enforcement immediately.
+If you still choose to go ahead, social distancing and masking is mandatory for all in these regions or states regardless of vaccination status to protect all attendees.

+In all cases, do not record or store any medical data.
+OWASP cannot securely or compliantly hold medical records or status.

+### For countries without COVID

+For countries, such as Australia and New Zealand with no or very limited COVID cases, you can hold meetings and events per local regulations.
+Please keep on checking local regulations, such as the late May 2021 lockdown in Melbourne as a response to a small number of cases, which obviously means no meetings.

-### Expense Approval criteria
+## Expense Approval criteria

-- Expenses under \$250 do not require pre-approval and may be submitted by a single leader for any valid chapter, project, committee, or event expense
+- Expenses under \$250 do not require pre-approval and may be submitted by a single leader for any valid chapter, project, committee, or event expense with a valid receipt
-- Expenses above \$250 USD require pre-approval and dual leader approval (or leader + relevant committee if only one leader).
-Do not incur expenses over \$250 without pre-approval, as it will not be paid
+- Expenses above \$250 USD require pre-approval, dual leader approval (or leader + relevant committee if only one leader), and a valid receipt.
+Unapproved expenses above $250 will not be paid
 - Expenses must have a short explanation of why the expenses are relevant to your Chapter, project, or event.
 Good: "*Food & beverage for February 2021 OWASP Sunnydale chapter meeting*."
 Bad: "*Catering*"
-- Expenses must have a receipt or invoice
 - During COVID, PPE such as disposable masks, no-touch thermometers, sanitization, and cleaning supplies are fair and reasonable expenses when holding physical events
 - Physical gathering event spaces must be per meeting or event only and be related to a chapter, event, committee, or project
 - Shared working spaces will not be reimbursed without pre-approval